llpeterson/data/trend.md

 cloud.)

-We introduced the access-edge cloud technology needed to support edge-native applications back in [Section 2.9](../direct/trend.md), but what is perhaps more interesting is to look at a couple examples of edge-native applications.
-As one such example, enterprises in the automotive, factory, and warehouse space increasingly want to deploy private 5G networks for a variety of *physical automation* use cases.
+We introduced the access-edge cloud technology needed to support edge-native applications at the end of [Chapter 2](../direct/trend.md), but what is perhaps more interesting is to look at some examples of edge-native applications.
+One such example is enterprises in the automotive, factory, and warehouse space increasingly want to deploy private 5G networks for a variety of *physical automation* use cases.
 These include a garage where a remote valet parks your car or a factory